 - Lead you to sell yourself short - Time constraints make it difficult for you to include all the information you might wish to.

 - Take up precious time - Video CVs are time consuming to film and edit.
 Some recruiters believe that this time would be better spent perfecting your paper application.

 - Irritate employers - They spend as little as eight seconds looking at each paper CV so the hassle of having to spend two to three minutes watching a video could lead your application straight to the no pile.

 Prepare to film

 If you decide to give it a go there are a number of things to consider before you start filming.
-First off, Mark advises against being daunted by the quality of other video CVs you find online.
-Remember the aim isn't to be the next Steven Spielberg, but rather to give a glimpse into who you are and how you can help organisations grow.
+First off, don't be daunted by the quality of other video CVs you find online.
+The aim isn't to be the next Steven Spielberg, but rather to give a glimpse into who you are and how you can help organisations grow.

 Appearance also matters.
 Plan your outfit in advance, making sure to dress as you would for an interview.
 This could mean a suit and tie or business casual - take your cue from the type of organisation that you're applying to.

 'When I prepare a video, I always imagine a film in my head of how I would like the video to look,' explains Mounia who now works as a marketing manager and content creator.
 'The intro needs to be catchy so I always think of how I can make something original.
 Then I start writing a short script.
 When I have the text I start to draw a storyboard of the different scenes and angles I plan to shoot.
 After all the planning I start recording.
 I recorded my own video CV with a tripod and my camera.
 I added the voice over and some light music in the background during the editing phase.'